roskuszka/hello-world/README.md

 I figure github is a good place to store edits and keep track of changes that I make to the coding that I do at work and for fun.

-From everything I hear about it, it should work very well.
+From everything I hear about it, it should work well.

+Let me add this and take something away.